Holidays Calendar for April 4, 2023

 • 1870 Died: Heinrich Gustav Magnus, notable German chemist and physicist, the first to identify the three sulfonic acids and their salts.
 His research continued over his lifetime and touched different areas in chemistry.

-• 1869 Mary Colter American architect and designer, known for design of the Desert View Watchtower in Grand Canyon National Park South Rim.
+• 1869 Born: Mary Colter, American architect and designer, known for designing the Desert View Watchtower in Grand Canyon National Park South Rim.

 • 1841 Died: William Henry Harrison, American general and politician, the 9th President of the United States.
 Harrison is remembered as the president with the shortest tenure (32 days).

-• 1826 Born: Zénobe Gramme, Belgian engineer, inventor of the Gramme machine, the first electrical generator to produce power on a commercial scale in industry.
+• 1826 Born: Zénobe Gramme, Belgian engineer, inventor of the Gramme machine, the first electrical generator to produce power on a commercial scale.

 • 1818 Born: Thomas Mayne Reid, Irish-American author, whose novels were especially popular with children and youth.
 He is best known for the novel Headless Horseman.

-• 1780 Born: Edward Hicks, American folk painter, a Quaker icon, and the minister of the Society of Friends.
+• 1780 Born: Edward Hicks, American folk painter and distinguished religious minister of the Society of Friends (aka "Quakers").

 • 1768 Phillip Astley staged the first modern circus in London.

 • 1760 Born: Juan Manuel Olivares, Venezuelan composer of the Colonial era.
-Most of his works are incomplete, only Dúo de violines is the only work of chamber music composed in colonial Venezuela, that is preserved in its entirely.
+Most of his works are incomplete; only Dúo de violines has been preserved in its entirety.

-• 1617 Died: John Napier, Scottish mathematician, physicist, and astronomer, best remembered for discovery of logarithms, invention of Napier's bones and making common the use of the decimal point in mathematics.
+• 1617 Died: John Napier, Scottish mathematician, physicist, and astronomer, best remembered for the discovery of logarithms, invention of Napier's bones, and popularizing the use of the decimal point in mathematics.